USDAForestService/fs-open-forest-platform/frontend/src/assets/content/mthood/tree-locations/prohibited.md

-Make sure you are on National Forest Land before cutting your tree.
+Cut trees only within the National Forest boundary and respect surrounding private property.

 #### No cutting or removing trees within: